Is Abortion Still Legal in Your State?

-In a landmark ruling Friday, The Supreme Court on Friday struck down Roe v.
-Wade, the 1973 decision that established a constitutional right to an abortion.

-The decision in Dobbs v.
-Jackson Women's Health Organization doesn't criminalize abortion on the federal level but it does revert control to individual states.
+On Friday, the US Supreme Court struck down Roe v.
+Wade, the 1973 decision that established a constitutional right to abortion.
+While the decision in Dobbs v.
+Jackson Women's Health Organization doesn't criminalize abortion, it eliminates the federal right to an abortion and leaves the decision about its legality to each US state.

 "It is time to heed the Constitution and return the issue of abortion to the people's elected representatives," Justice Samuel Alito wrote in the majority opinion.

-A leaked draft of the opinion in May fueled swift action by state legislatures: Some passed laws to further protect reproductive rights but in 13 states, "trigger laws" banning nearly all abortions are expected to go into effect immediately.
+A draft of the Supreme Court opinion leaked in May has spurred action by state legislators over the past month.
+Some states passed laws to protect reproductive rights, while others passed even tighter restrictions on abortion.
+In 13 states, "trigger laws" banning nearly all abortions go into effect immediately or within the next month.
+Other states have abortion bans that have previously been ruled unconstitutional and are now expected to take effect after court challenges.

-Other states have existing restrictions or prohibitions on abortion that were never repealed after Roe and can now be enforced, according to the Guttmacher Institute, a reproductive rights advocacy group.
+In a press briefing Friday, President Joe Biden described the decision as "a realization of an extreme ideology and a tragic error by the Supreme Court."
+Biden followed by saying, "the only way we can secure a woman's right to choose and the balance that existed is for Congress to restore the protections of Roe v.
+Wade as federal law."

 Read on for the status of abortion in each state, the District of Columbia and Puerto Rico in the wake of the court's pivotal new decision.